 So how do we address allergies?

-In addition to providing them with a SARF diet and clean, fresh water, it is important to switch your household cleaners away from those that contain harsh chemicals.
+In addition to providing them with a raw diet and clean, fresh water, it is important to switch your household cleaners away from those that contain harsh chemicals.
 You should also stop using commercial flea and tick preventatives or heartworm medicine, and stop vaccinating to the maximum extent possible.
-Many flea and tick preventatives, such as Nexgard, actually contribute to itching (for example, take a look at the reported side effects of Nexgard: http://www.nexgardfordogs.com/Pages/default.aspx?gclid=CMOXo9_F29ICFRB4fgodHFkF_A).
-Note that later in this customized plan, I include information about natural alternatives to various conventional cleaners, vaccines, and preventatives.
+Many flea and tick preventatives, such as Nexgard, actually contribute to itching (for example, take a look at the reported side effects of Nexgard).

 Because vaccines, antibiotics, and toxins wreak havoc on the “good” bacteria in your dog’s gut, it is important when rebuilding the immune system to reintroduce the good bacteria.
 This is done through probiotics.
 A healthy supply of probiotics allows the body to absorb vitamins, minerals, and nutrients much more readily.
 It also maintains a healthy balance of bacteria so that the “bad” bacteria don’t gain a foothold in the body.
 You may need to supplement with probiotics, particularly if your dog has been on a processed-food diet.
 To do this, feed green tripe and/or provide a supplement (one example is Pet Flora from Vitality Science).

-Enzymes are another vital supplement, particularly if your dog is coming off kibble.
-Enzymes are responsible for many critical functions in the body, including detoxification and healing.
+Another vital supplement is enzymes.
+This is especially true if your dog is coming off kibble.
+They’re responsible for many critical functions in the body, including detoxification and healing.
 They also allow the body to digest and absorb nutrients from food.
 They regulate thousands of functions, including thinking.
 If the body does not have enough enzymes, it will die.
 In the wild, carnivores naturally get enzymes from the meat and bones of their prey.
 If your pet has been on a kibble-based diet, its enzyme levels are undoubtedly very low, because the process of cooking and processing the kibble kills all the live enzymes that were in the meat.
 Green tripe is a great source of enzymes, as are other types of raw, hormone-free, antibiotic-free, pasture-raised, organic meat.

 Immunomodulators can aid in regulating the immune system—essentially, strengthening a weak system or calming down an overactive system.
 This makes them especially helpful for animals that suffer from allergies, as those animals’ immune systems tend to overreact to any foreign substance that comes along.
 One great immunomodulator is bovine colostrum.
 Supplementing with this for a period of time will help the immune system become more balanced.
 You can find bovine colostrum online.